 In three years I have not had any leakage issues so far, unless I wait too long to change my undies.
 This works the same for pads, tampons and menstrual cups.
 A lot of women I know use an organic cotton tampon or menstrual cup in addition to the undies as backup, especially when they are first starting out or on heavier days.

-Do I have to soak and/or handwash these things?
+Do I have to soak and/or handwash period undies?

 Actually no. You just have to rinse them with cold water, and pop them in the washing machine.
 Not any harder than washing a pair of nylon tights right?

-There are two brands that I currently use – Lunapads underwear and Thinx underwear.
+My two favorite brands of period panties are – Modibodi and Thinx.
 They both offer a variety of undies that include thongs, hip huggers, boy shorts, bikini bottoms and high waist options.

 I gotta say I lurrrve both brands of underwear.
-I’ve been using Thinx for longer but what I really dig about Lunapads is they are mostly organic cotton and some of their panties have inserts/pads that can be switched out depending on how heavy your period is.
-Translation: you don’t have to change your whole pair of underwear, just a tiny pad.
+I’ve been using Thinx for longer but what I really dig about Modibodi is they are super comfortable and have an amazing array of different styles.
+And, most importantly, they have NEVER LEAKED!

 You’re gonna laugh at this, but my man used to call me the most unprepared period girl he’s ever known.
 Not that he’s known any period girls, but whatever!
 Without fail, I’d be caught off-guard almost every period with not a tampon or pad in sight.
 This happened mostly when we were traveling, but it was still way too often.
 Now I just throw my period undies in with all my clothes when I’m traveling, and I’m all SET.